Esbern/semanticGIS/content/Fundamental Geospatial Tasks/index.md

 ---

 # Fundamental Geospatial Tasks
-As statet in the text in what is [[GIS]].
+As stated in the text in what is [[GIS]].
 I prefer a definition of the term that states that GIS is:

 "A collection of typically (computer-based) tools focused on collecting, analysing, visualising, storing, editing and managing [[Geospatial data]]"

 Form this follows that the fundamental Geospatial Tasks are:
 ## Collecting geospatial data
-We here use the term Collecting rather broadly as covering both generating new data through observations and acquiring and transforming  existing data for the specific task.
+We here use the term Collecting rather broadly as covering both collecting new data through observations and acquiring existing data for the specific task.
+Common for both situations is that you first need a clear ontology ( domain of discourse)  befor starting the process.

+Esisting data ofthen need to to be restructured using some of the tools described under ,amaging geospatial data and also processed using some of the